General-Meow/kubernetes-notes/README.md

 ### Volumes
 - volumes are the ways in which k8s saves state for pods/container - as they are mostly ephemeral
 - there are many types of volumes, each will have a different effect on its properties
-- emptyDir: essentailly a volume for one pod. when the pod dies, the volume gets deleted
+- emptyDir: essentially a volume for one pod. when the pod dies, the volume gets deleted
   hostPath: mount a directory on the host within the pod. is persisted even when the pod dies
   gcePersistentDisk: mounts a google cloud engine disk to a pod
   awsElasticBlockStore: aws version of the above